Pablo Felgueres

 Narratives in American industry

 Technology is the result of social and political choices.
-An extreme example is Moore’s Law, which was merely an observation about the improvement of integrated circuits but became the narrative that dictates progress in the semiconductor industry since 1965.
+An an example is Moore’s Law which was an observation about the improvement of integrated circuits an became the narrative that dictates progress in the semiconductor industry since 1965.

-Examining these narratives can give us insight into where we are heading and what we are missing.
-In this post I have started to compile the most salient in American Industry today.
+Understanding these stories can give us insight into where we are heading.
+I have started to aggregate a few which seem most salient in American Industry today.

 Table of Contents